DeesMood/Portswigger-Academy---Web-Security/README.md

 **6. Understanding the technical process**

 It is important you understand the process of the exam, so you don't make the same mistake I did.
 The process:
-1. After buying the exam, you can start the exam from the certification page accessed via my account
+1. After purchasing the exam voucher, you can start the exam from the certification page accessed via my account
 2. **Open this in the browser your using for your proctor as well** since the proctor can only run on browsers other than the _**Burp Browser**_.
 This is the mistake I made because the exam page will also be the page for submitting you project file, you will not be able to submit it if you're accessing it from your _**Burp Browser**_ that is tied to your current burp session.
 3. Setup the proctor for the exam, it will ask for a goverment ID and permission to share you screens and webcam
 4. Start the exam, it will generate 2 apps for you to finish and the timer will start running